mdigarse/saucedemo-automation/README.md

 This framework is implemented following the Page Object Model (POM).

 ### libraries used in this framework:
-1. Java
+1. Java (Version 11 or above)
-2. Maven
+2. Maven (Latest Maven version)
 3. Selenium
 4. TestNG
 5. ExtentReport
 6. Log4j